Bongbong Marcos: Foreign policy

 Marcos addresses the 77th session of the United Nations General Assembly on September 20, 2022.

 Marcos speaks with Ukrainian president Volodymyr Zelenskyy during the latter's visit to Manila on June 3, 2024.

+Marcos meets with Russian president Vladimir Putin during a visit to Kazan on June 18, 2026.

 Early in his presidency, Marcos promised to continue his predecessor Rodrigo Duterte's foreign policy of being "friends to all, enemies to none".
 Marcos initially sought closer ties with China, but has since been increasingly seen as more pro-American than Duterte in an attempt to create a centrist-style balancing act between the two superpowers.
 During his first State of the Nation Address, Marcos promised to "not preside over any process that will abandon even one-square inch of territory of the Republic of the Philippines to any foreign power".

 Under his presidency, Marcos intensified the Philippines' cooperation on both economic and defense arrangements to Western countries, such as the United States, Japan, Australia, and the European Union, while strengthening its defense posture within the region.
 Marcos approved the designation of four additional bases to be used by the United States military under the Enhanced Defense Cooperation Agreement.
 In May 2024, the Philippines and the United States held its largest Balikatan military exercises, fueling concerns from local civilians who fear they would be affected in any future war between the US and China.
 The deployment of the United States' Typhon Weapons System in an undisclosed location in northern Luzon also caught the attention of Russian president Vladimir Putin, who said that Russia should resume producing nuclear-capable missiles and consider where to deploy them.

 Marcos called on all involved parties on the South China Sea to abide by the 1982 United Nations Convention on the Law of the Sea in order to diffuse potential conflicts in the future.
 Due to Marcos's "transparency thrust" in dealing with the aggressive actions of the Chinese Coast Guard and the Chinese Maritime Militia, China–Philippines relations have significantly deteriorated during Marcos's tenure, with increasing tensions over territorial disputes in the South China Sea and the Philippines withdrawing from the Belt and Road initiative.

+Impeachment complaint

+On January 19, 2026, an impeachment complaint was filed against Marcos before the House of Representatives on charges related to the arrest of Rodrigo Duterte, his alleged drug use and involvement in the flood control scandal and issues over the national budget.
+The complaint was filed by lawyer Andre de Jesus and endorsed by Pusong Pinoy partylist representative Jett Nisay.